mhgbrown/webperf-site/README.md

 # Web Performance Lab
+An exercise in website performance optimization using best practices.

 ## Rule 1: Make Fewer HTTP Requests
 * Combined CSS stylesheets into ubi_stylesheet_07112012.css

-  > This change combined all the CSS files under the resources folder into one stylesheet.
+	This change combined all the CSS files under the resources folder into one stylesheet.
 This was done to reduce the number of requests required to gather all the style information.
 These resources were all hosted at the same location so could easily be concatenated.

 * Combined JS files under the resources folder into ubi_scripts_07112012.js
   > All the javascript files held under the resources folder were